argosity/hippo/docs/command.md

 Calls rake db:migrate for each extension that is loaded.
 Since lanes extensions ship with migrations, this provides an easy way to install their data structures as well as keep them up to date.

+## Seed

+`lanes db seed`

+Calls rake db:seed for each extension that is loaded.
+Often an extension will need to ship with certain default records.
+This provides a way to provision them on install.
+Commands can be placed in db/seeds.rb to be executed.